JuliaOcean/AIBECS.jl/ReadMe.md

 ## References

 Please cite us of you use this package.
 The references under bibtex format are available in the [CITATION.bib](./CITATION.bib) file.

+Also, if you want to do research using the AIBECS, and you think I could help, do not hesitate to contact me directly (contacts on my [website](www.bpasquier.com)), I would be happy to contribute and collaborate!

 <img src="https://www.nsf.gov/images/logos/NSF_4-Color_bitmap_Logo.png" alt="NSF" title="NSF_logo" align="right" height="50"/>